tavlima/ember-timeline/README.md

 * or write another slider plugin with native support for pan/pinch (so that no translation is required)
 * Improve the color picker layout on wide screens
 * Figure out a better way to layout the "tableform" on small screens ([some ideas from a similar problem](https://css-tricks.com/responsive-data-table-roundup))
-* Improve the label collision detection algorithm and hidding strategy
+* ~~Improve the label collision detection algorithm and hidding strategy~~
+* Replace the beam implementation for something more performant (jsPlumb?)

 ## Prerequisites